groonga/groonga/doc/source/contribution/documentation/introduction.md

 1. Go to your fork repository on GitHub
 2. Click the `Compare & pull request` button
-3. Submit your pull request
+3. Submit your pull request as your patch

 ## Update